What is Customer Due Diligence (CDD)?

 What is Customer Due Diligence?

-Customer due diligence refers to the process by which companies, particularly financial institutions and other regulated entities, collect and analyze customer information to ensure compliance with various legal and regulatory prerequisites.
+Customer due diligence is the process by which companies, particularly financial institutions and other regulated entities, collect and analyze customer information to ensure compliance with legal and regulatory requirements.
 Customer due diligence involves conducting manual or automated checks to verify customer identities and understand the nature of their financial history in line with the potential risks a customer presents.

 The US Federal Financial Institutions Examination Council (FFIEC) recommends that a robust Anti-money Laundering (AML) compliance program adopt thorough CDD measures, especially for high-risk customers.